 By anchoring the denture with dental implants, it will also feel like natural teeth and stay put inside of the mouth, allowing you to eat, talk, and laugh without worry.
 A key advantage of implant-supported dentures is stimulation of your jaw bone.
-By preventing the bone loss that occurs after losing a tooth, dental implants keep the other teeth from shifting in your mouth, further preserving the look and function of your teeth and entire face.
+By preventing the bone loss that occurs after losing a tooth, implants keep the other teeth from shifting in your mouth, further preserving the look and function of your teeth and entire face.

 Personalized Denture Treatment Planning:

 No two mouths are the same, so our dentists create dentures that are custom designed for each individual’s unique needs.
 Combining advanced experience with the latest techniques and technology, Drs.
 Mandy, Mark, and Devin also personalize treatment through: